thefrontside/frontside.com/src/pages/blog/2020-08-31-mirage-serializers.md

 However, hand-crafted anything is not a scalable solution, and these sorts of objects become difficult to maintain when your data relies on relationships.

-Instead, we recommend taking advantage of Mirage modeling and [ORM](https://miragejs.com/docs/main-concepts/orm/) capabilities so you can shape your backend in Mirage and seed it with generated data.As the snipped code below illustrates, you can use the seeded models of the database directly from your route handle:
+Instead, we recommend taking advantage of Mirage modeling and [ORM](https://miragejs.com/docs/main-concepts/orm/) capabilities so you can shape your backend in Mirage and seed it with generated data.
+As the snipped code below illustrates, you can use the seeded models of the database directly from your route handle:

 ```js
 this.get("/users", (schema, request) => {